Speccery/packer99/README.md

 `./packer99 rom.bin 32 boot.obj -i -o -27136 modded-basic.obj`
 The same as above, but also merges the file "modded-basic.obj" to the same image.
 It is possible to merge more than two files, just by adding more filenames.
 The current offset can be changed before each file, to build the ROM layout as necessary.

+After some further development, now also raw binary images can be merged, and a.out format files too.
+The offsets can now be given as hexadecimal numbers.

+`./packer99 rom7.bin 42 boot1.obj -i -t basic.obj -b -o 0x8000 forth.bin -a -o 0xa000 ../bb95/ledit99.out`

 ## General usage:
 ```
 Ruutu:packer99 epiehl$ ./packer99